 Dispatcher

-Dispatching will trigger middlewares and will rerender all connected components that are wrapped by the connect HOC of a same RxStore instance (think singleton).
+Dispatching will trigger middlewaresarrow-up-right and will rerender all connected components that are wrapped by the connectarrow-up-right HOC of a same RxStore instance (think singleton).

 async dispatch(reducer)

 Using dispatch method directly.
 Be aware with this method.
 It can generate a lot of boilerplate code.
-To reduce it, see createDispatchers
+To reduce it, see createDispatchersarrow-up-right

 Example